open-telemetry/opentelemetry.io/content/en/docs/concepts/data-collection.md

 | Prometheus           | :heavy_check_mark: | :heavy_check_mark: |                    |
 | Zipkin               | :heavy_check_mark: |                    |                    |

-For information about configuring receivers, see the [configuration documentation](/docs/collector/configuration/#receivers).
+Learn how to configure receivers in the [configuration documentation](/docs/collector/configuration/#receivers).

 ### Processors
 The job of the processor is to filter unwanted telemetry data and inject additional attributes to the data